eclipse/repairnator/README.md

 The goal of Repairnator is to be the reference open-source platform for [automated repair](https://en.wikipedia.org/wiki/Automatic_bug_fixing).
 All kinds of repair are considered: test failure repair, compilation error repair, static warning repair, etc.

-Eclipse/repairnator is a welcoming community :-)
+Eclipse/repairnator is a welcoming community :-) You're welcome to join the community:

-You're welcome to join the community with an existing piece of repair software, to be integrated and pushed in the repository.
+* with an existing piece of repair software, to be integrated and pushed in the repository.

-You're welcome to join the community with a novel project to be hosted in the repository.
+* with a novel project to be hosted in the repository.

-You're welcome to join the community just to help, we have a number of [open issues](https://github.com/eclipse/repairnator/) on which new contributors can jump in.
+* to help, we have a number of [open issues](https://github.com/eclipse/repairnator/) on which new contributors can jump in.

 Repairnator is done by a [a nice team](https://github.com/eclipse/repairnator/issues/760) of welcoming engineers and researchers.
 Say [hello](https://github.com/eclipse/repairnator/issues/798) or create an issue!